Black Stone Minerals, L.P. (BSM): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The predecessor mineral and royalty business effectively began operations tracing back to landholdings acquired starting in 1876 by the Carter family.
-The entity Black Stone Energy Company, a precursor, was formed in 1998.
-Black Stone Minerals, L.P. itself was formed as a Delaware limited partnership in 2014 and completed its Initial Public Offering (IPO) in 2015.
+The company's roots trace back to 1876 with the founding of W.T.
+Carter & Bro., a lumber company that began acquiring the East Texas timberlands that formed the basis of the future mineral estate.
+The modern, mineral-focused precursor, Black Stone Energy Company, was formed in 1998, and Black Stone Minerals, L.P. itself was formed as a Delaware limited partnership in 2014, completing its Initial Public Offering (IPO) in 2015.

 Original location